observIQ/bindplane-aca/README.md

 ### Network security for Azure Files (required)

 Azure Container Apps must be able to reach your Storage Account's Azure Files endpoint over SMB (TCP 445).
-Choose one approach:
+This deployment requires a private endpoint for secure connectivity.

 1) Verify the share and environment storage